Common Real Estate Investment Misconception

 Responsibility.
 If someone you hired is operating outside of integrity, it is your responsibility to deal with it.
 That doesn’t always mean fire them.
 Most of the time, it means clarifying what’s going to happen, and when.

 Reflection/Meditation.
 Take time every week to meditate or reflect on how things are going for you as a real estate investor.
 Ask yourself if and how you have been shrinking your personal responsibility.

 You fix it.
 Take an attitude of the buck stops here.
 If something needs to be fixed, handle it.
 Take the attitude that you will always find the winning solution.

-FAQs on Becoming Successful Real Estate Investors
+FAQs on How to Become a Successful Real Estate Investor

 How do I become a successful real estate investor?

 You can become a successful real investor.
 You just need to cope with the fear.
 A mentor can be a big help.
 Once you start investing real money, you start to get out of your comfort zone if you haven’t done it before.
 That’s when you may find yourself making excuses that keep you from putting your money at risk.

 What qualifies you as a real estate investor?